haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 The code lens provider implements all the steps of the algorithm described earlier:

->  1. Request the type checking artefacts from the ghcide subsystem
+>  1. Request the type checking artefacts from the `ghcide` subsystem
->  2. Extract the actual import lists from the type checked AST,
+>  2. Extract the actual import lists from the type-checked AST,
 >  3. Ask GHC to produce the minimal import lists for this AST,
->  4. For every import statement without a explicit import list, find out what's the minimal import list, and produce a code lens to display it together with a diff to graft the import list in.
+>  4. For every import statement without an explicit import list, find out the minimal import list, and produce a code lens to display it together with a command to graft it on.

 The provider takes the usual `LspFuncs` and `IdeState` argument, as well as a `CodeLensParams` value containing the URI for a file, and returns an IO action producing either an error or a list of code lenses for that file.